 Q: Does the bikeshare operator have to abide by any rules?

 LimeBike and its users have to follow the bicycling rules and laws of the City of Ithaca and university partners.
 The City will also have control over the size of the bikeshare fleet and where bicycles can go.
 The bikeshare company has to answer to the City for any concerns.

 Q: Will helmets be provided with the bikeshare bikes?

 The bikeshare operator does not provide helmets with their bikes.
 Helmets are not required by law in Ithaca and Tompkins County except for people 13 and under.
 However, we encourage people to use their own helmet.
-If you do not have one, you can pick one up at a reasonable price at many of our local bike shops.
+If you do not have one, you can pick one up at a reasonable price at many of our local bike shops, or a free one at the Ithaca Carshare office inside the Dewitt Mall.
 Bike Walk Tompkins and our partners are also doing helmet giveaways at Streets Alive!
 Ithaca and future events.

 Q: Will users know the rules of the road?

 LimeBike will have rules of the road and basic biking information in their smartphone app, and first-time users will receive an in-app orientation of the rules.
 Bike Walk Tompkins, through Streets Alive!
 Ithaca and the Ithaca Bike Champions program, will also be holding many community events where people can learn the rules of the road no matter how they move around.

 Q: What if the bikes are left in places where they should not be?

 While the rear wheel of the LimeBikes are locked, the front wheel can still move.
 If you see a bike that is poorly parked, the fastest way to fix it is to simply pick it up by the seat and roll it to a more appropriate spot.
 LimeBike will also have crews checking on all the bikes in the city.
 For more challenging or urgent situations, anyone can call 1-888-LIME-345 or use the LimeBike app to report misplaced bicycles.
 Local staff will take care of it as soon as they are able to.